The importance of inclusive social media messaging:

 Accessibility to Film and Video for visually impaired and blind people via Vocaleyes: https://t.co/Vjw4iFOiCp?amp=1

-Remember that people will use transcriptions to support any sensory processing difficulties and if they are d/Deaf, deafened, and hard of hearing:
+Remember that people will use transcriptions and captions to support any sensory processing difficulties and if they are d/Deaf, deafened, and hard of hearing:

 Timed tweets: Social Media Management Tools